Information about the Ministry of Defence Safeguarding Children's Board and who you can contact about the safeguarding of service children.

 - ensuring that the training needs of people who work with children, or in services which affect the safety and welfare of children are met to at least the minimum standards

-- ensuring that the recruitment of key personnel at local level, who engage in safeguarding business with children, complies with safer recruitment requirements and at least meets minimum standards
+- ensuring that the recruitment of important personnel at local level, who engage in safeguarding business with children, complies with safer recruitment requirements and at least meets minimum standards

 - developing a strategic level interface with Department for Education (DfE) and developed governments in order to promote the needs of service children and cadets